cwchentw/cl-yautils/README.md

 * ECL (Embeddable Common Lisp)
 * ABCL (Armed Bear Common Lisp)

-We run code of cl-libs in Windows, macOS and GNU/Linux.
+We run the code of cl-libs in Windows, macOS and GNU/Linux.

 ## How to Use?